Gregory4321/ciao-down/README.md

 The home page offers the user a few features.

 * A user is firstly presented with a colourful hero image, an overlapping search bar, and content hinting below.
-* A user can use the search bar to search for a recipe by name, or a key word from the recipe.
+* A user can use the search bar to search for a recipe by name, or a key word from the recipe, taking them to a search result page.
 * Below the hero image is a hoverable grid, displaying featured recipes randomly generated from the database, all clickable taking them to each recipe.

 #### Log in